Dayseeker: Origin (2014–2016)

-Departure from InVogue and Dreaming Is Sinking / Waking Is Rising (2016-2018)
+Dreaming Is Sinking /// Waking Is Rising (2016–2018)

 The band members Alex Polk and Andrew Sharp departed from the band in the spring of 2016.
 Shawn Yates, former member of At the Skylines, served as the new guitarist.
 On December 15, 2016, the band announced their departure from InVogue Records and that they had signed with Spinefarm Records.
-Shortly after, they announced a US tour with headliner Silent Planet, along with Ghost Key and Hail the Sun, which began in February 2017.
-A year after the release of Origin, Dayseeker announced a new full-length album set to release in 2017.
-The album, Dreaming Is Sinking / Waking Is Rising, was released by Spinefarm on July 14, 2017.
+Shortly after, they announced a U.S. tour with headliner Silent Planet, along with Ghost Key and Hail the Sun, which began in February 2017.
+A year after the release of Origin, Dayseeker announced a new studio album set to release in 2017.
+The third album, Dreaming Is Sinking /// Waking Is Rising, was released by Spinefarm on July 14, 2017.

-Sleeptalk (2019-2021)
+Sleeptalk (2019–2021)

-On September 27, 2019, Dayseeker released their fourth full-length album entitled Sleeptalk.
-Just before its two-year anniversary, Sleeptalk: Deluxe was released, including stripped-down "reimagined" versions of the first four songs: Drunk, Crooked Soul, Burial Plot, and Sleeptalk.
+On September 27, 2019, Dayseeker released their fourth studio album entitled Sleeptalk.
+Just before its second anniversary, the deluxe edition of Sleeptalk was released, including stripped-down reimagined versions of the first four songs: "Drunk", "Crooked Soul", "Burial Plot", and "Sleeptalk".

 In the fall of 2021, Oh, Sleeper drummer Zac Mayfield announced that he would be temporarily filling in for Mike Karle for the foreseeable future.
 Karle returned to the group the following fall.

-Neon Grave and Dark Sun (2022-present)
+Dark Sun and Replica (2022–2024)

-On March 25, 2022, Dayseeker released the song Neon Grave.
+On March 25, 2022, Dayseeker released the song "Neon Grave".
 Rodriguez confirmed the progress on a new album, stating that he has found himself immersed in the emotions that came with the loss of his father shortly after his daughter's unexpected birth.
-In an interview with Boolin Tunes, Rodriguez revealed that he initially intended to only write one song about his grief and then 'move on,' but it quickly grew to engulf the writing sessions and he knew that it would take the majority an album to properly represent his emotions.
-From that came Dark Sun, which released on November 4th.
+In an interview with Boolin Tunes, Rodriguez revealed that he initially intended to only write one song about his grief and then 'move on', but it quickly grew to engulf the writing sessions and he knew that it would take the majority of an album to properly represent his emotions.
+Their fifth studio album, Dark Sun, was released on November 4, 2022.